theReal1Lukas/cybernews-assignment-typescript/password_generator_ts/README.md

 ### - check your node version 'node -v' , should be 14.0.0 or higher.

-### - navigate to password_generator directory and install node moudules : 'npm install'
+### - navigate to password_generator directory and install node modules : 'npm install'

 ### - start app 'npm start'